Athandwa/greetings-forms/README.md

   - Connect to the database by istalling and using MongoDB with mangoose module.

-  - Register on MLAB for data.

-      - Create MongoDB connection URL configurable using an environment variable.

-      - Add an Config `Variable` under the Settings tab.
-Enter a `key` and `value`.

-      - The key should be, MONGO_DB_URL the value should be something like, mongodb://<mongo_username>:<mongo_password>@yourinstance.mlab.com:62059/db-name

   ## *Greetings Forms*

   - Create a route should be called /greetings and accepts the username as part of the URL.